Frequently Asked Questions

 Tell your friends about it or consider volunteering for us!

 Because the Boston Light Swim is a popular event with limited annual slots, we offer current year event volunteers the opportunity to bypass the swimmer selection lottery in the following year as a way of saying thank you for supporting the swim.
 Because of this incentive, volunteering has also become very popular, and we have instituted a volunteer lottery, limited to 4 official volunteers on Friday evening (to help with the pre-race safety meeting and dinner) and 4 official volunteers on Saturday (to help with set-up, finish line management, and cleanup).
 These volunteers are also selected by lottery.
 That lottery typically opens within in a week or so of the closing of the swimmer’s lottery.
 If you want to be an official volunteer, keep an eye on our home page and Facebook page for the announcement of when that lottery opens.
 You’ll register via the MOWSA page and then we will make a random drawing of all applicants to determine the official volunteers for the event.
+(In order to bypass the following year’s lottery, official event volunteers must meet the requirements of volunteering as part of the event organization group.
+Crewing for a swimmer does not count as being an event volunteer.)

 If you would like to volunteer but are not interested in claiming one of the official slots in order to bypass the swimmer selection lottery the following year, please contact Elaine Howley or Greg O’Connor for more information..